Why Pay a Commission When You Don’t Have To?

 I Only Charge for Legal Services.
 Brokerage Services are Free.

-My fees are a fraction of what Realtors charge, yet my residential real estate clients receive the benefits of legal representation and they receive brokerage services for free.
-Whether it be listing a house on the MLS or helping a buyer purchase a home, I can provide better services to my clients and save them money while protecting their interests.
-I am an attorney and hold a Minnesota brokers license and have (reluctantly) joined the Realtor Association to gain access to the MLS.
+My fees are a fraction of what Realtors charge, yet my residential real estate clients receive the benefits of flat fee legal representation and my free brokerage services.
+Whether it be listing a house on the MLS, Zillow, Trulia and all the IDX sites or helping a buyer purchase a home, I can provide better services to my clients and save them money while protecting their interests up to or through closing.
+Plus, I don’t charge junk fees and I NEVER engage in dual agency – dual agency is illegal for lawyers (and it should be illegal for Realtors).

 Buyers Are Forced to Pay For Buyer Brokers